The Rundown

 - Doesn’t contain real meat (although meat meal is still a quality ingredient)

-As your Retriever gets older and starts slowing down a bit, they’ll need a food that has a lower fat level but contains enough supplements to keep them strong.
+As your Golden Retriever gets older and starts slowing down a bit, they’ll need a dog food that has a lower fat level but contains enough supplements to keep them strong.
 The Victor Senior Healthy Weight Dry Dog Food provides all they’ll need to live their senior years being happy, healthy, and satisfied.

 click to see more